cypherpunk-academy/2064/en/050_2022_Sharing is Caring.md

 It's a story.
 So, after the meeting with everyone: I get your pond message, which you also sent to Anita, and fall off the chair.
 I hadn't really meant that with the Raspberry Pi in the chat: you could do it.
-Then I get up again, breathe deeply, sit upright and write the Raspberry program.
+Then I get up again, breathe deeply, sit upright, and write the Raspberry program.
 Not so difficult.
-Three quarters of an hour.
+45 minutes.
 Then I test it with a few thousand QR codes, it's okay, make an image of it and send it via Pond to Anita.
-No answer, just a normal pond acknowledge.
+No answer, just a regular pond acknowledge.
 She got it.
-Good, good, good.
+Okay, good, good.
 Next, 22 hours 10 minutes later, I get a message that the files are safe on two 1TB sticks with the question of how to deliver them.
-I fall from my chair for the second time, crawl out again, sit upright again and continue reading.
+I fall from my chair for the second time, crawl out again, sit upright again, and continue reading.
 She writes she may be followed by NSA people.
-Her suggestion is that she gives a stick in a restroom to the toilet attendant there who has been sitting there for 10, 15 years for sure.
+She suggests that she gives a stick in a restroom to the toilet attendant there who has been sitting there for 10, 15 years for sure.
 She gives her 50 dollars and says that a man will come to her home who will give her another 50 dollars for the stick.
 She gave me the woman's house address and said that she usually arrives at home at 6:20 pm.
 Well, Anita must know that.